Meet The Freshest Way To Style Press-On Nails

 Shortly thereafter, I noticed Chillhouse founder Cyndi Ramirez was also mixing and matching her brand's designs.
 While she didn't set out with the intent of designing press-on nails to be be mixed and matched, she understands how the concept has taken off, especially given that press-ons are super trendy right now.
 "Our designs are complementary and we have so many die-hard fans who shop every single set when they launch," Ramirez explains.
 "It was only a matter of time until we started seeing some creative takes on our tips."

 I asked Ramirez how she'd recommend approaching a mix-and-match manicure design (as I'm a first-timer doing this at home).
-For a custom Chillhouse collection, Ramirez recommends That 70's Chill, Discoteca, and Going to the Barre, all styled together, which she says is "such a vibe."
+For a custom collection, Ramirez recommends stripes like That 70's Chill, swirls like Discoteca, and modern French tips similar to Going to the Barre, all styled together, which she says is "such a vibe."
 But, really, the options really are endless.
 If you have even just two sets of press-ons nails at home — stickers, nail wraps, sparkly semi-cured gels — pair them together.
 Ramirez adds her own reminder: "Don't overthink, just have fun with it!"
 Sometimes the coolest nail designs are born in the moment.
 Plus, you can always peel them off and try again.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.